ufukty/gonfique/README.md

 - Works offline
 - Specify names for detected types via `-mapping` flag to export safely.
 [More](docs/mapping.md)
 - Defines named or inline types depending on user choice (`-organize` flag).
-- Reuses user-defined types defined provided in a file when schemas match via `-use` flag
+- Reuses user-defined types provided in a file when schemas match via `-use` flag
 - Supports arrays:
   - When all array items share same schema; array types are generated as `[]<item type>`.
   - When all array items don't share same schema, but all items are compatible; array types are generated as `[]<combined item types>`.